Exact operator inference with minimal data: Exact operator inference

 From each pair of FOM snapshots $\x_0^\ind$ and $\x_1^\ind$, we can compute the ROM time derivative snapshot

-The resulting triples $(\dot\cx_\ind,\cx_\ind,\uv_\ind)_{\ind = 1}^\nf$ form the input to the operator inference optimization problem \eqref{eq:opinf minimi vecs}.
+The resulting triples \R{4:consistent triple 2}$(\revfour{\cx_\ind,\dot\cx_\ind},\uv_\ind)_{\ind = 1}^\nf$ form the input to the operator inference optimization problem \eqref{eq:opinf minimi vecs}.
 Since the matrix $\Pm$ \eqref{eq:def p matrix and dot breve x matrix} only depends on the snapshots $\cx_\ind$ and $\uv_\ind$, $\ind = 1,\dots,\nf$, it does not depend on the unknown FOM operators.
 Hence, we can guarantee full rank of $\Pm$ by the choice of the initial conditions and input signals.

-Note that our novel approach for generating snapshot data for operator inference does not affect the snapshot data used for POD, so the POD basis $\Vn$ remains unchanged.
+Note that our novel approach for generating snapshot data for operator inference does not affect the snapshot data used for POD, so the POD basis $\Vn$ remains unchanged. \R{2:improve staccato 2}\revtwo{For example, the implicit Euler method is used to generate POD snapshot data in Section \ref{sec:ice sheet model}.}

 The idea to generate snapshot data in multiple trajectories, each containing only a single time step, has already been used in numerical experiments in \cite{PEHERSTORFER2016data}.
-However, randomized instead of well-chosen initial conditions are used in that work.
-Consequently far more than $\nf$ trajectories are necessary to achieve full rank of $\Pm$.
+However, randomized instead of well-chosen initial conditions are used in that work. \R{1:mention uy}\revone{Later, FOM snapshots projected onto the ROM space have been used as initial conditions in context of lifted nonlinearities \cite{qian2020lift} and noisy data \cite{uy2023active}. \R{3:a priori}\revthree{ All three approaches enable to check the full rank a priori, but do not guarantee full rank. } Indeed, far more than $\nf$ trajectories have been used to achieve full rank of $\Pm$ in the numerical experiments in these works. }

 The complete method is summarized in Algorithm \ref{alg:exact opinf}.